Rajpratik71/Mininet-wiki/FAQ.md

 to see where the X11 forwarding is failing.

+As an alternative to X11, you could also use VNC, but that is probably about as complicated as X11 and is left as an exercise to the reader.

-**If this seems too complicated, you can simply run X11 in the VM console window!**
+**If this seems too complicated, you can simply run X11 in the VM console window as described below!**

+<a id=vm-console-gui></a>

+### X11 forwarding is too hard!
+Can't I just run a GUI in my VM console window?

+Yes, you can!

 First, log in to the VM in its console window (i.e. type directly into the VM window without using `ssh`.)
 Then, install `xinit` (and its dependencies) and a window manager of your choice (I picked `flwm` because it's small - you may prefer `metacity` or some other window manager):